Information added or updated since this page went live on September 28, 2013, is in GREEN TEXT below.

 February 24, 2014: SSEP begins in all participating communities

-TO GET STARTED WITH SSEP IN YOUR COMMUNITY: read the To Teachers—How to Move Forward page.
+TO GET STARTED WITH SSEP IN YOUR COMMUNITY: read the Teacher and Student Resources page.

 March 10, 2014 (extended to April 25): Deadline for Signed Contract and First of Two Installments